 The Diaconate lay the responsibility for congregation’s continuing decline trend squarely on the new pastor’s shoulders, granting him a 12 month window to fix everything and get the church back to where it was 10 years ago!
 12 months on Don had still failed and was let go, freeing the deacons to look for for a proper silver bullet pastor!

 Looking from the outside it’s easy to perceive wrong thinking in the Diaconate’s analysis process.
 But from inside this little community of faith, all that judgment being piled on the new pastor made perfect sense!
-Hence the value of a the dispassionate outside voice.
+Hence the value of the dispassionate outside voice of a consultant or Intentional Interim.
 If, prior to Don’s arrival, the congregation had undertaken the very simple exercise of white-boarding together the various challenges contributing to the church’s decline, mapping the timeline too, even that simple activity would have positioned the people better to engage intelligently with their new pastor without the binary mindset that has scuppered relationships on the leadership team so quickly for Don.

 Before getting into its next pastoral search Don’s congregation would be wise to outsource to a consultant to help deacons and people get a more accurate gauge of the needs of the hour.
 Most congregations are a mine of knowledge and insight, which – when tapped by the right kind of conversation with a consultant, a whiteboard and a pen – can be quite acute in mapping terrain and charting possible courses.

 Perhaps a consultant with a pen and a whiteboard sounds a bit old-tech?
 But in Intentional Interim ministry I have found it a powerful tool in facilitating a healthy transition from one pastor to the next.
 It’s a simple way of laying the ground for a far more collaborative experience as the new pastor and congregation get together to explore the way ahead.
 Something well worth the investment.